 Hayward, CA 94545

-Those perpetrating these scams are not licensed by DFI and not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.
+Those perpetrating these scams are not licensed by the Department and are not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.
 The Department of Licensing licenses and regulates collection agencies under RCW 19.16.

 DFI warns Washington consumers: